Object permanence and ADHD, if you can't see it, it doesn't exist

 The Coping Mechanisms Are Everywhere

-Why Browsers Are Designed for the Opposite
+Why Browsers Are Built on the Opposite Assumption

 Visible by Default